DaveR-ui/docker-status-widget/README.md

 and `Plasmoid.configuration` does not exist there either.
 The inner pipeline was verified through an equivalent harness, but the widget wrapper itself — and the download row it now hosts — is only validated by `qmllint` and review until it runs in a real session.

+### qmllint on this machine

-The `qmllint` claim is narrower than it sounds on this machine: that build exits 0 for syntax errors only, and a deliberate type-mismatch probe (`property int x: "boom"`) also exited 0.
+The `qmllint` claim is narrower than it sounds on this machine.
+The `qmllint` on `PATH` is Qt5 (`qt5-declarative 5.15.19`): exit 0, no output, and a deliberate `property int x: "boom"` probe also exited 0 — that build exits 0 for syntax errors only, which is why the probe proves it reports syntax only.
 Read it as QML **syntax** validation, not semantic validation.

-The two binaries are not interchangeable.
-The `qmllint` on `PATH` is Qt5 (`qt5-declarative 5.15.19`), which is why the probe above proves it reports syntax only.
-The matching `/usr/lib/qt6/bin/qmllint` (`qt6-declarative 6.11.2`) does report semantics, and it is the relevant tool for a Plasma 6 target: on all six QML files it produced 0 errors, 69 warnings, every one of them `[unqualified]`, and 37 infos of which 3 are `[unused-imports]`, with no `[missing-property]`, `[incompatible-type]`, `[unresolved-type]` or `[import]` diagnostic.
+The two binaries are not interchangeable, and the Qt5 result is not the relevant one for this project.
+The matching `/usr/lib/qt6/bin/qmllint` (`qt6-declarative 6.11.2`) does report semantics and is the tool for a Plasma 6 target: on all six QML files it produced exit 0, **0 errors, 69 warnings all `[unqualified]`, 37 infos of which 3 are `[unused-imports]`**, and no `[missing-property]`, `[incompatible-type]`, `[unresolved-type]` or `[import]` diagnostic.
 Its exit code is still 0 unless `--max-warnings` is set, so the diagnostic stream — not the exit code — is the evidence.